-Lower Republican NRD utilizes a model for project evaluation and management decisions; the model is being used to evaluate three proposed locations for potential water storage.
-These efforts will initiate the National Environmental Policy Act (NEPA), which would require analyzing all the components addressed in section 2.1.1.
-Lower Republican NRD received funding through the U.S Department of Agriculture (USDA) Natural Resources Conservation Service (NRCS) Watershed and Flood Prevention Operations Program (WFPO) to hire a consultant to further evaluate two of the proposed sites for water storage and other beneficial uses.
-The WFPO grants that the NRD received for two of the proposed sites will be completed over a 2-year period, starting in March of 2021.
-Environmental assessment work began in August of 2021.
-The third site underwent a preliminary investigative feasibility review (PIFR) by NRCS in July of 2021.
-The results of this review are pending and WFPO funding awards may take up to 18 months from that time.
+Lower Republican NRD utilizes a model for project evaluation and management decisions; the model is being used to evaluate proposed locations for potential water storage and streamflow augmentation.
+These efforts initiated the National Environmental Policy Act (NEPA), which requires analyzing all the components addressed in section 2.1.1.
+Lower Republican NRD received funding through the U.S. Department of Agriculture (USDA) Natural Resources Conservation Service (NRCS) Watershed and Flood Prevention Operations Program (WFPO) to hire a consultant to further evaluate the proposed sites for water storage, streamflow augmentation, and other beneficial uses.
+The WFPO grants that the NRD received for two of the proposed sites will be completed by March 2024.
+A third site was part of a preliminary investigative feasibility review (PIFR) that began in July of 2021; WFPO funding awards will be announced in 2023.